thomasmmarshall/mercury-ai/README.md

 ## Support

-If you encounter any issues or have questions, please file an issue in the repository's issue tracker.
+If you encounter any issues or have questions, please file an issue in the repository's issue tracker (my email).

-Embark on a data conversation journey with and experience the future of data interaction today!

 Contact me at marshallthomasm@gmail.com